Nigehörn: Construction and history

 Nigehörn was constructed in 1989 as a land fill to compensate for ongoing land loss on nearby Scharhörn, which threatened to deprive shorebirds of important breeding grounds.
 Approximately 1.2 e6m3 of sand were deposited on the sandbank by hydraulic fill to create the core of the new island.

 Dune stabilization was achieved using barriers made from brushwood arranged in a double-circle around the core, with "rays" extending outward from the circles to catch and hold down flying sand.
 Three eastward-pointing double-bows of similar construction were built across the core to trap and retain sand in the heart of the island.
 Traces of these patterns can still be seen on aerial photographs of the island today, though they are by now weathered, sand-covered, and (in the western part of the island) eroded.

 The newly constructed island measured 30 ha in total area.
-As pioneer flora began to colonise the island, helping the pre-existing structures to hold down sediments, Nigehörn began to grow naturally into the surrounding tidal mudflats.
+As pioneer flora began to colonise the island, helping the pre-existing structures to hold down sediment, Nigehörn began to grow naturally into the surrounding tidal mudflats.
 In this manner, the area of the island has increased over time to approximately 50 ha.